Mary Boyce

-Nora Elisabeth Mary Boyce (2 August 1920 – 4 April 2006) was a British scholar of Iranian languages, and an authority on Zoroastrianism.
+Nora Elisabeth Mary Boyce (2 August 1920 – 4 April 2006) was a British scholar of Iranian languages and an authority on Zoroastrianism.
 She was Professor of Iranian Studies at the School of Oriental and African Studies (SOAS) of the University of London.
 The Royal Asiatic Society's annual Boyce Prize for outstanding contributions to the study of religion is named after her.

 Early years

-She was born in Darjeeling where her parents were vacationing to escape the heat of the plains during the summer.
+She was born in Darjeeling in British India where her parents were vacationing to escape the heat of the plains during the summer.
 Her father, William H. Boyce, was a Judge at the Calcutta high-court, then an institution of the British imperial government.
 Her mother Nora (née Gardiner) was a granddaughter of the historian Samuel Rawson Gardiner.

 Boyce was educated at Wimbledon High School and then Cheltenham Ladies' College.
 At Newnham College, Cambridge she studied English, archaeology and anthropology, graduating with a double first.

 Academic career

 In 1944, Boyce joined the faculty of the Royal Holloway College, University of London, where she taught Anglo-Saxon literature and archaeology until 1946.
 Simultaneously she continued her studies, this time in Persian languages, under the guidance of Vladimir Minorsky at the School of Oriental and African Studies from 1945 to 1947.
 There she met her future mentor, Walter Bruno Henning, under whose tutelage she began to study Middle Iranian languages.

 In 1948, Boyce was appointed lecturer of Iranian Studies at SOAS, specialising in Manichaean, Zoroastrian Middle Persian and Parthian texts.
 In 1952, she was awarded a doctorate in Oriental Studies from the University of Cambridge.
 At SOAS, she was promoted to Reader (1958–1961) and subsequently awarded the University of London's professorship in Iranian Studies following Henning's transfer to the University of California at Berkeley.

 Boyce remained professor at SOAS until her retirement in 1982, continuing as Professor Emerita and a professorial research associate until her death in 2006.
 Her speciality remained the religions of speakers of Eastern Iranian languages, in particular Manichaeanism and Zoroastrianism.